-Whilst evidence continues to highlight disparity in higher education (HE) participation rates across social groups, there continues to be small numbers of young people from social groups 4 - 7 choosing to go to university.
-There is a body of literature that identifies issues connected to social and academic fit for such students (see Rose 1989, Law 1995, Mahony, Zmroczek 1997, Reay 2001, Walkerdine, Lucey et al. 2001) but little that tracks the influence of an institutional habitus on identity transformation.
+Widening participation in Higher Education (HE) is a key political concern within the UK.
+Whilst evidence continues to highlight disparity in participation rates across social groups (see for example, HESA data[1]), there continues to be a small number of young people from social groups 4 - 7 who do choose to go to university.
+There is a body of literature that identifies issues connected to social and academic fit for such students (see Rose 1989, Law 1995, Mahony, Zmroczek 1997, Reay 2001, Walkerdine, Lucey et al. 2001) and in particular their 'fit' within institutions perceived as being elite.
 Drawing from data collected within a post-1992 HE institution, and utilising a Bourdieuian analysis around the notion of habitus (Bourdieu, 1997), this paper seeks to explore issues of student identity as they negotiate their way through the HE field.